 Before peach season is over you MUST make these Grilled Peach Crostinis.

-It’s such an easy appetizer to whip up, and they literally explode with flavor in your mouth!
+It’s such an easy appetizer or finger food to whip up, and they literally explode with flavor in your mouth.

 My mouth is watering right now just thinking of them!

 They’re great for a party or just an excuse to use the grill – because you don’t have to just cook meat on grills.

 I’ve partnered with Napoleon Grills, and I have to say, I didn’t realize I was going to love this grill so much!